mattldawson/dts/docs/integration/index.md

 The guidance we present here is not intended to be prescriptive.
-We provide suggestions and examples of technical components to illustrate how your organization might go about interating with the DTS, but in actuality the DTS is very flexible and can accommodate various implementations.
+We provide suggestions and examples of technical components to illustrate how your organization can integrate a database with the DTS, but in actuality the DTS is very flexible and can accommodate various implementations.
 For example, we may be able to adapt existing capabilities for DTS integration in certain situations.